cremuzzi/docker-opensc/README.md

 Please check the [OpenSC wiki](http://htmlpreview.github.io/?https://github.com/OpenSC/OpenSC/blob/master/doc/tools/tools.html) for further information on the tools provided by OpenSC.

 ## OpenSSL pkcs11 engine

-This image comes with the libp11 engine for openssl.
+This image comes with the [libp11](https://github.com/OpenSC/libp11) engine for openssl.
 This allows you to use openssl with your crypto device.

-For instance, You can create a CSR with your crypto device by first running a container with an openssl config file:
+For instance, you can create a CSR with your crypto device in two steps.

+### 1. first run a container with a volume containing your ssl conf file:

 ```sh
 docker run --rm -v YOUR-HOST-PATH:/myssl --device /dev/bus/usb  --name opensc -d cremuzzi/opensc